Pur1t/AI-Pattern-Generator/README.md

 ## ✨ Features

 - Generate procedural patterns using AI models.
+- Tempo estimation based on the method described in [Streamlined Tempo Estimation Based on Autocorrelation and Cross-correlation With Pulses](https://www.researchgate.net/publication/265130658_Streamlined_Tempo_Estimation_Based_on_Autocorrelation_and_Cross-correlation_With_Pulses).
 - Supports customizable parameters for pattern complexity and style.
 - Seamless integration with Unity (drag & drop into `StreamingAssets`).
 - Cross-platform: Windows, macOS, and Linux support via an executable.